cobleg/MachineLearning/PyTorch.md

 `.shape`: provides information about the number of dimensions of an array [Python NumPy shape with examples](https://pythonguides.com/python-numpy-shape/)

 ## Logarithm of the root mean square error
-Calculates the prediction error given the true values and a [[loss function]].
+Calculates the prediction error given the true values and a [[cost function]].
 ```python
 def log_rmse(net, features, labels):
     # To further stabilize the value when the logarithm is taken, set the